-- 22. The Standards Committee has continued to promote the principles and values of good governance within the Council and across the County.
-The Members of the Standards Committee are committed and dedicated to ensuring that high standards of conduct are maintained by all local elected Members. - 23.
-Members' views on the content of this report are invited.
+22. The Standards Committee has continued to promote the principles and values of good governance within the Council and across the County.
+The Members of the Standards Committee are committed and dedicated to ensuring that high standards of conduct are maintained by all local elected Members.